TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 so on.
 It also creates a well defined environment that is identical for everyone: Extension authors rely on the same system dependencies as the core does, local test execution is identical to what the continuous integration system bamboo does.
 All dependencies and setup details are open sourced and available for everyone.
-Even travis-ci is forced to create the exact same environment in our examples, and it plays well with other dockerized solutions like `ddev <https://www.drud.com/>`_.
+Even Travis CI is forced to create the exact same environment in our examples, and it plays well with other dockerized solutions like `ddev <https://www.drud.com/>`_.
 In short: Using docker creates stable an easy to replay results.